 The economic incentive to conserve these jungles where gorillas live has led to more involvement by local communities in the conservation projects.

-Maybe it is the close relationship gorillas have with humans, but learning about gorillas is very interesting.
-There is plenty of research and it is very easy to find yourself geeking out.
+Maybe it is the close relationship gorillas have with humans, but learning about gorillas is becomes more interesting, the more your learn.
+There is plenty of research and it is very easy to find yourself nerding out.

 All in all, we hope this article has inspired you to learn more about gorillas, and when possible go on a gorilla safari to meet the gentle giants.
 We have some more articles about gorillas for you to continue with.